A novel derivation of rigorous macroscopic limits from a micro-meso description of signal-triggered cell migration in fibrous environments: A KTE modeling framework

 where

-Most of the previous constructions assumed zero acceleration or such that vanishes at least in the radial direction, like, e.g. in \cite{CEKNSSW}, or does not depend on $v$, like in \cite{Chauviere2007}.
+{Here $t$, $x$, $v$, and $S$ are time, position in space, velocity, and acceleration of a cell, respectively.
+Our choice of $S$ is similar to the one in \cite{DKSS20}.} \cgr{It reflects the cell tendency to redirect its velocity in order to realign with a certain preferred direction $v_*$ and to decelerate if such a direction is missing. } Most of the previous constructions assumed zero acceleration or such that vanishes at least in the radial direction, like, e.g. in \cite{CEKNSSW}, or does not depend on $v$, like in \cite{Chauviere2007}.
 For \cref{S} this is clearly not the case, so that in our model a cell can change not only the direction, but also its speed and the change depends on the velocity itself.
 As we will see later in \cref{SecScaling}, this makes calculations more involved.

 As in \cite{Chauviere2007,DKSS20}, we model $v_*$ in such a way as to account for the effect of chemo- or haptotaxis.
 The model proposed in \cite{Chauviere2007} considered for the cell velocity dynamics a 'chemotactic force' depending on the gradient of some given chemical profile, hence also allowing for changes in the cell speed.
-The setting in \cite{DKSS20} combines such 'tactic forces' (repellent chemotaxis and haptotaxis) with a repellent force caused by large gradients of macroscopic cell density, all these influences contributing to modifications of direction as well as speed of the migrating cells.
+The setting in \cite{DKSS20} combines such 'tactic forces' (repellent chemotaxis and haptotaxis) with a repellent force caused by large gradients of macroscopic cell density, all these influences contributing to modifications of direction as well as speed of the migrating cells.\\ {Aiming to describe the effect of the (macroscopic) tissue density or, alternatively, of some (possibly different) signal on the cell velocity reorientation, here} we choose $v_*$ in the form